sharpblade4/confs/mac_tweaks.md

 	end repeat
 	```
 ### Widgets
-* installed open-source calendar widget that will raise from menubar: https://www.mowglii.com/itsycal/
+* Installed open-source calendar widget that will raise from menubar: https://www.mowglii.com/itsycal/
-* to change order of icons in menu-bar, press CMD and drag the icon.
+* To change order of icons in menu-bar, press CMD and drag the icon.